Trains In The Valley was founded in 2016 as a regional advocate organization in the Pioneer Valley region of western Massachusetts.

-- To ensure that existing passenger and freight rail services in the region continue
+- To ensuring that existing passenger and freight rail services in our region continue

-- To promote and expand the use of the existing intercity passenger service (Amtrak’s “Vermonter”) for travel to/from Holyoke, Northampton, and Greenfield
+- To promote and expand the use of the existing intercity passenger service (Amtrak’s Valley Flyer and Vermonter services) for travel to/from Holyoke, Northampton, and Greenfield

 - To advocate for improved and expanded integration of local and regional transportation options that connect with the region’s passenger rail network